Physician Burnout Prevention Program

 - Free text entries at end of survey to collect stressors

-Physicians receive actionable guidance allowing you to take action to address and prevent burnout.
+The Enrichment Center, a library of educational tools and resources, provides physicians with actionable guidance allowing organizations to take action to address and prevent burnout.
 Examples of the types of content your team will receive include:

 - Proven methodologies for recognizing and addressing burnout in yourself and others

 - Instructional content to help you build a better work life balance